What is pelvic inflammatory disease?

 The likelihood of having a complication from PID increases each time a woman has a pelvic infection.

 What is the treatment for PID?

-The usual treatment for PID is antibiotic pills.
-If you are treated early in the infection, you are less likely to have complications.
+The usual treatment for PID is antibiotics.
 In some cases, PID may be severe enough that you need to be admitted to the hospital for intravenous (IV) antibiotic treatment.